 where $\kappa_{\rm dust}$ is the dust opacity, and we crudely assume a constant planetary gravity.
 The dusty outflow is optically thin when $\tau_{\rm s}<1$ at $\rho_{\rm g}=P_{\rm 0}/c_{\rm s}^2$.
 Solving $\tau_{\rm s}=1$ using the scale height of $H=r^2c_{\rm s}^2/GM_{\rm p}$ and $r{\sim}R_{\rm p}$, we obtain the minimum production pressure below which the dusty outflow is optically thin as

 where $\rho_{\rm p}$ is the planetary bulk density.
 Note that this condition applies only when the particle growth is negligible (i.e., $\chi\ll1$).
-Thus, dust need to be formed at as high altitudes as possible while satisfying $P_{\rm 0}>P_{\rm min}$ in order to maximize the enhancement of the observable radius.
+Thus, dust needs to be formed at as high an altitude as possible while satisfying $P_{\rm 0}>P_{\rm min}$ in order to maximize the enhancement of the observable radius.

-How much the dusty outflow can enhance the transit radius also varies with the mass loss timescales.
-While the intense atmospheric escape does help to blow up dust, it is worth noting that a shorter $\tau_{\rm loss}$ causes a larger radius enhancement even for growth-free cases where all dust are transported to upper atmospheres regardless of $\tau_{\rm loss}$.
+How much the dusty outflow can enhance the transit radius also varies with the mass-loss timescales.
+While the intense atmospheric escape does help to blow up dust, it is worth noting that a shorter $\tau_{\rm loss}$ causes a larger radius enhancement even for growth-free cases where all dust is transported to upper atmospheres regardless of $\tau_{\rm loss}$.
 In the growth-free case at $f_{\rm dust}={10}^{-2}$, for example, the outflow enhances the transit radius by a factor of $\sim3$ for $\tau_{\rm loss}=10~{\rm Gyr}$, whereas the radius is enhanced by a factor of $\sim7$ for $\tau_{\rm loss}=0.1~{\rm Gyr}$.
-This stems from that, in the context of an isothermal atmosphere, a short mass loss timescale is caused by a high atmospheric density at a sonic point, which implies that isobaric planes are elevated to high altitudes.
+This stems from the fact that, in the context of an isothermal atmosphere, a short mass-loss timescale is caused by a high atmospheric density at a sonic point, which implies that isobaric planes are elevated to high altitudes.
 The atmospheric density at the transit radius almost solely depends on dust opacity $w_{\rm d}\kappa_{\rm dust}$ (see Equation \ref{eq:tau_slant}), and thus the transit radius becomes larger as the isobaric planes are elevated to higher altitudes.
-The short mass loss timescale is actually not the direct cause of the radius enhancement but the inevitable outcome of the enhancement.
+The short mass-loss timescale is actually not the direct cause of the radius enhancement but the inevitable outcome of the enhancement.
 We return to this topic in Section \ref{sec:MR}.